nllz/IRTF-HRPC/draft-research.md

 Interviews with the current and past members of the Internet Architecture Board (IAB), current and past members of the Internet Engineering Steering Group (IESG) and chairs of selected working groups and RFC authors was done at the IETF92 Dallas meeting in March 2015.
 To get an insider understanding of how they view the relationship (if any) between human rights and protocols to play out in their work.

 ### Participant observation in Working Groups
 By participating in various working groups, in person at IETF meetings and on mailinglists, information was gathered about the IETFs day-to-day workings.
-From which which general themes, technical concepts, and use-cases about human rights and protocols were extracted.
+From which general themes, technical concepts, and use-cases about human rights and protocols were extracted.

 Data analysis strategies